odrzutowiec/vip/README.md

 There is also something else you need in step 1, but I'm not sure what at the moment.
 You can figure it out from the errors in step 3.

-### Roadmap
+### Implemented features
-- [x] clone nex/nvi
-- [x] remove gtk, motif, perl, ipc and docs
-- [x] remove included db3 and regexp source coude, use libs instead
-- [x] add support for widechars
-- [ ] visual selection mode
-- [ ] clean up unused build flags and related code
-- [ ] change build system to plain a makefile
-- [ ] update code to C18
-- [ ] pipe based plugin system
+1. Added "lr" option shortcut for "leftright" option.
+1. Better support for indentation.
+Added "spacetabs" (shorthand "st") option.
+It makes the insert mode ^t and normal mode >> generate [tabstop] of spaces instead of a tab character.

 ### Ideas for features
-1. Vi commands n and N always go the same direction regardless of / or ? search direction
+1. Vi commands n and N always go the same direction regardless of / or ? search direction.
-1. Better support for indentation
-1. Readline for : and / commands
+1. Readline for : and / commands.
-1. Break-wrap inserting new line characters (and autoindenting) next line
+1. Break-wrap inserting new line characters (and autoindenting) next line.
-1. Align text command/motion moving a part of line to the center, left, rigt, before first char, after last char
+1. Align text command/motion moving a part of line to the center, left, rigt, before first char, after last char.
-1. Display first line with smaller indentation above screen until no text with no identation
+1. Display first line with smaller indentation above screen until no text with no identation.
-1. "c-2t)", a "-" count for motions to count from the end (also "+" to make it consistant)
+1. "c-2t)", a "-" count for motions to count from the end (also "+" to make it consistant).
+1. Visual selection mode.
+1. Support for .viprc config file name.

+### Technical roadmap
+1. [x] Clone nex/nvi.
+1. [x] Remove gtk, motif, perl, ipc and docs.
+1. [x] Remove included db3 and regexp source coude, use libs instead.
+1. [x] Add support for widechars.
-1. Temporarly commit the configure script until the build system is converted to plain makefile
+1. [ ] Temporarly commit the configure script until the build system is converted to plain makefile.
+1. [ ] Clean up unused build flags and related code.
+1. [ ] Change build system to plain a makefile.
+1. [ ] Update code to C18.
+1. [ ] Static single binary builds.
+1. [ ] Pipe based plugin system.